susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 * `index.html`
 * `info.php`

-When you visit your DigitalOcean IP and tack on the `hello-world` subdirectory, you should see your hello-world project:
+When you visit your DigitalOcean IP and tack on the `hello-world` subdirectory to the URL, you should see your `hello-world` project, just as it looked when you ran it locally:

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-hello-world-on-digital-ocean@2x.png' class='' style='max-width:580px; width:100%' alt=''>